 The Criminal Investigations Division is comprised of two investigative sections, a street crimes unit, Forensic Services, Property and Evidence and Court Services.

-The investigative sections are divided by the type of crime under investigation: Crimes Against People and Crimes Against Property.
+The investigative sections are divided by City Area: East and West.
 Detectives assigned to these units conduct follow-up investigations of reported crimes including interviewing suspects, victims, and witnesses, analyzing information, and preparing cases for court presentation.

 Street Crimes Unit